nitsvutt/airline-data-platform/README.md

 Summarize the main findings of the project and reiterate its importance.
 Discuss any potential applications or further research opportunities.

+## Acknowledgments

+The project is my own contribution, but I am still grateful to my previous partners, Minh-Tri Vo, Duc-The Pham, and lecturer, Trong-Hop Do for the original idea.

 ## References

 List any references or sources used in the project, following a specific citation format (e.g., APA, IEEE, etc.).